 - Lateral: Inferior epigastric artery.

 - Inferior: Medial half of the inguinal ligament.

-The floor of the triangle is covered by the peritoneum, extraperitoneal tissue, and fascia transversalis.
+Peritoneum covers the floor of the inguinal triangle, extraperitoneal tissue, and fascia transversalis.

 A protrusion of abdominal viscera (example, loops of intestine) into the inguinal canal is named inguinal hernia.
 Medically it presents as a pear shaped swelling above and medial to pubic tubercle, above the inguinal ligament.
 There are just two types of inguinal hernias, direct and indirect.